VHile/BT_Vibration_sensor/README.md

 <a name="connecting"></a>
 ### Connecting
-First of all you need to connect all pieces together just like on the picture below if you are using program from my GitHub.
+First of all you need to connect all pieces together just like on the picture below if you use the program from my GitHub.
 The Bluetooth module goes through voltage level translator, because the module works on 3.3V and Arduino on 5V.
 If you don't have one and don't want to buy it you can also make voltage divider so not to damage the module.

 <img src="./IMG/chem.jpg" width="700" alt="device"/>